brunocoelho1997/brunocoelho1997.github.io/_posts/2020-09-25-wilsons-house-controller.markdown

 <img src="{{site.baseurl}}/assets/img/project_wilsonshousecontroller/2.jpeg" alt="Result" class="post-images">

-Firstly, I researched about PLCs and how I could communicate with it.
-After some research and some POCs, I developed an architecture diagram (the result can be seen in the following picture).
+Firstly, I researched PLCs and how I could communicate with it.
+I developed an architecture diagram (the result can be seen in the following picture) after some research and some POCs.

 As it's possible to see in the picture, we have 4 elements:
 * S7 - the Siemens PLC 1200.
-To develop was always used an emulator that was installed on my computer (since I didn't have a PLC to execute my tests).
+I always used an emulator installed on my computer (since I didn’t have a PLC to execute my tests).
-* API - Was developed a Java API using Spring Boot.
+* API - I developed a Java API using Spring Boot.
 I used a library to communicate with the PLC.
-This API is where all logic was developed.
+This API is where I implemented all the logic.
 * Database - all data was persisted on a Postgresql database.
 * Android - where the user could control the house.